armhzjz/DenseNet/README.md

 * [DenseNet implementation as a Package](https://github.com/armhzjz/DenseNet/tree/master/DenseNet)
 * [Quick performance analysis of different DenseNet networks on the Cifar-10 dataset](https://github.com/armhzjz/DenseNet/tree/master/performance_Analysis)
 * [Cifar-10 training script (script used as test)](https://github.com/armhzjz/DenseNet/tree/master/tests/Cifar-10)

+## How to use the test script <a name="scriptUssage"></a>

+This implementation works for python version 3.6.10.<br>
+Pytorch is also required to be installed.
+The test scripts requires also my DenseNet python package.
+It can be install via pip as follows:<br>

+`pip install DenseNet-armhzjz`

+It is recommended to use virtual environments (I personally like to use [Anaconda](https://anaconda.org/)).
+There is a '[densenet-test.yml](https://github.com/armhzjz/DenseNet/blob/master/tests/Cifar-10/densenet-test.yml)' file provided in this repository that you could use to install a new virtual environment with the packages needed for the test script to run.
+For example, if you use conda:<br>

+`conda env create -f densenet-test.yml`

+Once your environment has the DenseNet package and its dependencies you can simply run the script (i.e. `./Cifar-10.py`).

 ## Authors <a name = "authors"></a>